prio-data/views_pipeline/documentation/pipeline_documentation.md

 Input data drift is monitored by analyzing dataframes for changes in missing values and distribution, ensuring data integrity and reliability.

 *Will probably be put into viewser*

+*More documentation needed once I get access to Jim's code*

 #### Check Output Data (ForecastDrift)
 Output data drift is assessed using a bespoke alertgate package, developed to monitor and analyze forecast outputs for deviations from expected behavior.